meiwenPKU/SleepNet-Advanced/README.md

 # Step 2: generate raw data
 By running [genRaw.py](genRaw.py), generate raw features and labels.
 All features will be stored in shhs1-rawFeature.npz, and labels in shhs1-labels.npz

-# Step 3: Descriptive statistics
+# Step 3: Collect descriptive statistics
 Collect descriptive statistics of the features and labels with PySpark by running [SparkStats.py](SparkStats.py)

 # Step 4: Intra-subject experiments